oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 1. Make all necessary frontend changes for the learner view to enable them to experience this feature.

 **Notes**
 * Proposals should define where this experience takes place, and why -- is this a separate experience at the topic level, or is it part of an exploration?
-The user experience for the student should be a natural one, and be defined in the proposal as clearly as possible.
+The overall user experience for the student should be a natural one, and be defined in the proposal as clearly as possible.
 * The success of this project is based on how effectively it helps students memorize a list of predetermined facts/words.
 The proposal should explain why the approach chosen is likely to be effective.
+* For this project, simple and elegant approaches are preferred to more complex ones.

 ***

 ### 2.4.
 Review tests and other improvements to the questions framework
-While explorations and stories help encourage a learner to continue learning, it is also useful for a learner to be able to keep track of their understanding as the learning progresses.
-Review tests are an upcoming feature in Oppia that aims to help learners test the skills they’ve learned after they have completed 2-3 lessons in a story in that topic.
+While explorations and stories help encourage a learner to continue learning, it is also useful for a learner to be able to keep track of their understanding as their learning progresses.
+Review tests are an upcoming feature in Oppia that aims to help learners test the skills they've learned after they have completed 2-3 lessons in a story in that topic.
 These review tests would be automatically presented to the learner once they have progressed up to a certain point in the story, and would need to be completed successfully in order to advance to the next part of the story.

 This project aims to create the learner view for review tests, and to improve the question framework as a whole so that the experience of practising questions on Oppia (via pre-tests, review tests and practice sessions) is as effective and enjoyable as possible.